 Call Sign - "Wings"

-Angelina is a 10th grader at Corinth Holders High School.
+Angelina is an 11th grader at Corinth Holders High School.
 She took STEM classes when she was younger that sparked an interest in design and build, and she has worked with tools through past experiences.
-This is her first time participating on a robotics team.
+This is her second time participating on a robotics team.
 Angelina is a member of her school’s band color guard.
 She is a counselor-in-training with the YMCA.
 She is interested in drama and wants to be a voiceover actress when she graduates.

 Claire F. - Student

 Claire is a 10th grader at Sacred Heart Academy Homeschool.
 This past season, she was the team Safety Captain and a member of the build team.
 She enjoys the mechanical challenge of robotics, as well as engaging with the community through outreach, especially inspiring young girls to pursue STEM.
 When she is not representing G-Force, Claire can be found at the dance studio.
 In addition to dancing contemporary, ballet, and jazz, she volunteers as an assistant teacher for younger dancers.
 She loves to read a good book when she has time away from her busy schedule.
 Claire sees her future in engineering, possibly studying aerospace engineering.